 Passionate about advancing a culturally equitable future, I have focused on creating visibility for artist minority groups, working with over 100 artists spanning 25 nationalities within the US and Europe.

-My work supports people of color, mixed race, immigrants, indigenous peoples, 1st generation descendants of immigrants or indigenous peoples, economically exploited groups, female-identifying, LGBTQ and disabled peoples.
+My work supports people of color, mixed race, immigrants, indigenous peoples, descendants of immigrants or indigenous peoples, economically exploited groups, female-identifying, LGBTQ+, and disabled peoples.

 ARTS PROFESSION

-Supporting my cultural philosophy and community initiatives, I have 16 years of experience as an arts professional, including collection building, arts management, and as a director of operations.
+Supporting my cultural philosophy and community initiatives, I have 15 years of experience as an arts professional in collection building and arts management.

 Working between New York, Los Angeles and Europe, my scope of work has encompassed invigorating, life-changing experiences - constantly challenging me to evolve my understanding of art.